 This year I did floral buttercream cupcakes to remind us that spring is just around the corner and so are all the blooms that follow.

-Asked to bring cookies to a cookie exchange several years back, I decided to showcase the fate of those ephemeral snowmen out there…longer days and warmer sun are surely a sign spring of spring.
+Asked to bring cookies to a cookie exchange several years back, I decided to showcase the fate of those ephemeral snowmen out there…longer days and warmer sun are surely a sign of spring.

 So long snowmen.
 See ya next year!

 If you want step-by-step directions on how to make ’em, they’re on my other blog.
 Click here.

 These cupcakes were for Norbi the pilot’s second celebration of his 40th birthday.
 The first party was a surprise and I made a cake resembling a pilot’s shirt for that one.
 A week later, on his real birth date, his family celebrated with these cupcakes.
 Happy days!

 Since there were only two of us for dinner at Valentine’s, I thought this year I’d make a mini-dessert.
 I usually end up freezing my Valentine’s Day cake and it lasts forever.
 This year was different!

 I cut heart shapes out of a half sheet cake from my largest heart cookie cutter, cut each one in half to make mini-layer cakes, iced ’em and covered ’em with fondant.
 Each cake had a saying just like the conversation heart candies, so classic this time of year.
 I kind of like how retro they are.

 It was a perfect dessert for us.
 The mini-mini-heart cake was because I had a teeny bit of extra cake.
 Since my boyfriend and I share the same initials, I thought it was a fun touch.

 Lovely Andi messaged me and asked if I could make a cake for a surprise 40th birthday for her husband Norbert, who is a pilot.